 Factor 1 – Usage & Source

 Answering questions about usage should narrow down your choices drastically.
 Aside from that, it would also answer another part of the equation which is the source.
-A headphone that is to be used on the go will more likely be used with a portable player like a DAP or smartphone while a bigger one would match a sophisticated audio theater system better.
+A headphone that is to be used on the go will more likely be used with a portable player like a DAP or smartphone while a bigger one would be more suited to a desktop system.

 Factor 2 – Headphone Type